-References for these reflections only need to state the pages at the end of the quotation (e.g. p.
+Referenced quotations for these reflections do not need to state the authors; only the pages (E.g., "quote," p.
 23).
-No author name or year are needed.

-3. Major Project (45 %)
+3. Major Project (44%)

 Option A: Gifted Teacher

 This assignment is related to learning outcomes #1 and #3.

 You will interview a "gifted teacher" with substantial teaching experience in church or public setting (if you select a pastor, the emphasis is on "teaching" and not "preaching.")
 You will ask this person to outline core values and practice in his/her teaching and how these were nurtured over the years.
 A list of questions for this interview is posted on the course page on classes.tyndale.ca and you should provide this to your interviewee a week ahead.
 If social distancing is preferred, a phone interview will suffice.
 A "statement of consent to participate in research interview" to be signed by the interviewee is posted on the course page on classes.tyndale.ca.
 This should be submitted along with this major project to the instructor.